• Skip to primary navigation

 This is the best cinnamon pull apart bread recipe because:

-1. Bread Machine Prep: Measure and dump, the prep should take you less than 5 minutes.
+1. Bread Machine Prep: I love each of these delicious bread machine recipes but this one is especially fun because all you need to do is measure and dump.
+The prep should take you less than 5 minutes.
 The dough turns out perfectly!

 2. Roll and Sprinkle: Pull apart bread is easier to make than cinnamon rolls.
 You just roll the dough flat and pile it up for the bread pan.
 So fun.